merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 Tech should blend in to look like all other employees, he should look and act like all employees, and in fact NO EMPLOYEES except a select few should even know the TSCM techs are who they are.
-The TSCM tech should arrive in a vehichle preferable a "work" vehicle which can be disguised as either a maintenance or utility company vehicle.
+The TSCM tech should arrive in a vehicle preferable a "work" vehicle which can be disguised as either a maintenance or utility company vehicle.

 All equipment should be carried in, under concealment.
 This means that